-You can climb to the highest point of the Arch to enjoy the view, and also visit the museum inside.
+You can climb to the Arch's highest point to enjoy the view and visit the museum inside.
 At the top, you are capable of seeing the whole city.
 The only problem is that you have to climb a staircase of 234 steps to enjoy the view, but this should not be the reason why you let this moment pass you by!

 Construction of Big Ben started on September 28, 1843, and was completed in 1856.
 As Big Ben is an iconic monument in London, England, it makes it easily one of the most famous places in Europe.

 When you travel to London for 4 days, visiting Big Ben allows you to learn about the history of the city.
 The tower became a symbol of hope during the second world war.
-Although visiting this landmark during the day can be impressive, coming at night or during the holidays can leave an even better impression.
+Although seeing this famous British landmark during the day can be impressive, coming at night or during the holidays can leave an even better impression.

 The Palace of Westminster is the official name of the Houses of Parliament in London, United Kingdom.
 It is called the Houses of Parliament because there are two 'houses' within it.